Variable Clustering via Distributionally Robust Nodewise Regression: Simulation Experiments

+We visualize the true clustering structure, the sample correlation matrix, and the similarity matrices extracted by DRO and Lasso in Appendix \ref{app:simulation_visualization}.

-To further validate the result, we repeat the experiment on $10$ random trials and examine the quality of the clusters by calculating the adjusted mutual information (``AMI'', \citealp{XuanVinh2010}) between the obtained clusters and the ground truth.
-The AMI is a measure of similarity between two partitions; an AMI of 1 represents identical partitions, while uniformly random cluster assignments will have an AMI close to 0.
-The higher the AMI is for a partition compared with the ground truth, the more accurate the clustering results are.
-Table \ref{tab:average_AMI_500_250_None_0_0.1} shows the average AMI of each clustering method over the 10 random trials.
-Between the two subspace clustering methods, DRO achieves an average AMI of 0.96, followed by Lasso with an average AMI of 0.94.
-ACC and $k$-medoids underperform in this experiment, with average AMIs of 0.34 and 0.55, respectively.
+Table \ref{tab:average_AMI_500_250_None_0.5_0.5} shows the average AMI of each clustering method over the 10 random trials.
+Between the two subspace clustering methods, DRO achieves an average AMI of 0.92, followed by Lasso with an average AMI of 0.83.
+ACC and $k$-medoids underperform in this experiment, with average AMIs of 0.15 and 0.33, respectively.
 The under-performance of ACC and $k$-medoids is expected, because they are not tailored to the subspace clustering problem: the model underlying ACC assumes variables from the same cluster are generated around the same single factor, and similarly, $k$-medoids only seeks points that are spatially close to each other.

-We also test different noise levels by setting $\sigma_e^2=0.1, 0.2, \ldots, 2.0$ and repeating the experiment on 10 random trials for each value of $\sigma_e^2$.
-These values of $\sigma_e^2$ represent signal-to-noise ratios from 10:1 to 1:2.
-The average AMI of each method is shown in Figure \ref{fig:average_AMI_by_noise_level_500_250_None_0}.
-Overall, the average AMI decays for all methods as the level of noise increases.
-The DRO subspace clustering methods perform similarly with Lasso, and both consistently outperform ACC and $k$-medoids in this experiment.
+MFC stems from the same multi-factor model as ours, but its model fitting algorithm is not as accurate.
+The other algorithms have even worse performance.
+The average AMI of Co-Clustering is zero and hence omitted for space considerations.

+To further understand how the clustering methods reacts to global factors of different magnitudes, we increase the noise level to $\var(U_i)=1$ and test $\beta_H^2(i) = 0.1, 0.2,\ldots, 0.9$ for all $i$, each value on 10 random trials.
+The average AMI of each method is shown in Figure \ref{fig:average_AMI_by_common_factor_loading_500_250_None_1} in Appendix \ref{app:simulation_visualization}.
+The performances all decrease as the common factor becomes more dominant.
+DRO performs noticeably better than Lasso, while both outperform other methods again.

-Finally, we examine the performance of the clustering algorithms in the presence of a global hidden factor and with heterogeneous factor loadings and noise levels.
-In these experiments, DRO again leads the cohort overall, and we include the detailed results and analysis in Appendix \ref{sec:additional_sim}.
+For completeness, we also examine the performance of the clustering algorithms with varying noise levels, homogenous group factor magnitudes, and no global factor.
+In those experiments, DRO also leads the cohort overall, and we include the detailed results and analysis in Appendix \ref{sec:additional_sim}.
+Finally, we report a representative wall clock runtime comparison in Table \ref{tab:wall_clock_runtime} (Appendix \ref{app:runtime_table}), estimating $K=25$ clusters among $d = 500$ variables over $n=250$ observations.
+The ADMM algorithm reduces the runtime of the DRO clustering method by over 80\% compared to off-the-shelf convex optimizers and is competitive with other clustering algorithms.